Skip to main content

 Notifications Webhook v2 API

-The webhook v2 API allows you to programmatically manage the configuration for outbound webhook integrations.
+The webhook v2 API allows you to programmatically manage the configuration for outbound webhook integrations and retrieve available dynamic fields for use in those outbound webhook integrations.

 Relevant permissions